datachomp/datachomp.github.com/source/_posts/2013-08-09-no-longer-buying-aircraft-carriers.markdown

 SQL Server is replaced with a lean Postgres and a tricked out [psql][1].
 This still blows my mind and loving it every day.

 **OS**
 Instead of a fatty windows - I run [Ubuntu][5].
 Ubuntu is not for everyone, I get that, so lets pretend that Ubuntu is some nasty monster - I can run [Crunchbang][4] and have a hyper focused OS that wants nothing more than to help me code.
 Speed wise, going from Windows 8 to something like [Crunchbang][4] is like going from a bicycle to a Ducati.
+It is so bad, that I've been able to install versions of Linux that have the same memory footprint as just the Activation/License checker on Windows.
 I've often thought it would be cool if instead of more Windows Modern-UI for plebes, Microsoft had a more [OpenBox][3] type windows manager built on top of Server-Core.
 This would probably get me back on a Microsoft OS.
 Of course, by then, I might just be running everything off my [phone][6].

+**Virtual Desktops**
+Having an OS with native virtual desktops is a complete joy.
+Sometimes I'm doing just data, sometimes I'm wallowing around in code, other times I'm browsing/social networking.
+Having dedicated desktops for this and not having to resort to 'I need a ton of monitors' Windows syndrome has been a welcome change as well.

 **Virtuals**
 Even when it comes to virtualization, gone are the days of heavy handed, GUI ridden 4GB of ram windows VM's...
 I can do extremely light, fast Linux VM's and ssh to them.
 It feels seamless and a lot of fun.
 And no comment on how cheaply I can offload a nice virtual [to the cloud][2] vs offloading Windows to the cloud.